Relay

 Gross profit

-Gross profit is defined as revenue minus the cost of goods sold.
-This would refer to the cost of materials and labor directly associated with producing a product.
-Gross profit doesn’t include other fixed costs such as rent and the salary of individuals not involved in producing a product.
+Gross profit is revenue minus the cost of goods sold.
+This includes materials and labor directly tied to producing a product.
+It doesn't account for fixed costs like rent or salaries for people not involved in production.

 Operating profit

-Operating profit is gross profit minus operating expenses such as rent, payroll and utilities.
-Operating profit represents the total earnings before interest and taxes.
+Operating profit is gross profit minus operating expenses—rent, payroll, utilities.
+It represents total earnings before interest and taxes.

 Net profit

-💡 Tip: Some small business owners treat net profit the same as their salary.
-If this is you, it's time to rethink things!
-Business owners should do both: pay themselves a fair salary for their work (one day you'll want to hire someone to replace yourself) AND make a profit.
+Some small business owners treat net profit the same as their salary.
+If that's you, rethink it.
+Business owners should do both: pay themselves a fair salary for their work and generate profit.
+One day you'll want to hire someone to replace yourself—and that salary needs to reflect the actual value of the work.

-For small businesses, profit is the more important metric to understand as it represents how much money you get to take home at the end of the day, after deducting the costs of goods sold, operating expenses, taxes, payroll, and interest.
-However, business owners probably shouldn’t care about profit as much as they should about profitability. 🏆
+For small businesses, profit is the more important metric because it shows how much money you take home after covering costs.
+But you shouldn't focus on profit as much as you should focus on profitability.

 What is profitability?

-How does profitability differ from profit?
-Profitability—also known as profit margin—measures your company’s ability to generate profit relative to revenue.
-It is usually expressed using ratios, like gross or net profit margin.
+Profitability—also called profit margin—measures your company's ability to generate profit relative to revenue.
+It's usually expressed as a ratio or percentage, like gross profit margin or net profit margin.

-Most business owners understand the basics of profitability— if revenue from sales covers your expenses, you’re turning a profit.
-If your revenue is $1 million and your expenses are $500,000, then you make a profit of $500,000 or a profit margin (profitability) of 50%.
+Most business owners understand the basics.
+If revenue covers expenses, you're turning a profit.
+If your revenue is $1 million and your expenses are $500,000, you make a profit of $500,000—a profit margin of 50%.

-Profit alone can be misleading because it doesn’t show the full financial picture.
-Let’s illustrate this with an example using two companies.
+Profit alone can mislead you because it doesn't show the full financial picture.
+Here's an example using two companies.

 Company A